Documentation

 From the My codelists page, click Create a codelist.

-Choose a name for the codelist, select a coding system from the dropdown, and choose a file to upload from your hard drive.
+- Choose a file to upload from your hard drive.

 If you are a member of an organisation, you can also choose an owner for the codelist (your own account or an organisation account).